Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Conclusions

-The nematic terms and in-plane DM interactions, breaking the U(1) symmetry and mixing the spins, can also be present in other models proposed as bosonic analogues of $\mathcal{Z}_2$ bands, including bilayer ordered magnets~\cite{Kondo2019}, and paramagnets~\cite{Joshi2019}.
-Our results call for a detailed investigations of the consequences of the various U(1) symmetry-breaking terms in bosonic systems in general.
+The nematic terms and in-plane DM interactions that mix the spins and also break the pseudo TR symmetry ($\Theta$) can also be present in other models proposed as bosonic analogues of $\mathcal{Z}_2$ bands, including bilayer ordered magnets~\cite{Kondo2019}, and paramagnets~\cite{Joshi2019}.
+Our results call for a detailed investigations of the consequences of the various $\Theta$ symmetry-breaking terms in bosonic systems in general.

 \acknowledgements